Louis-DR/OmniCores-BuildingBlocks/sources/data/read_write_enable/advanced_fifo/advanced_fifo.md

 The `write_miss` and `read_error` flags are cleared when the `clear_flags` input is asserted.

 Asserting the `flush` input empties the whole FIFO at the next rising edge of the clock by advancing the read pointer to the write pointer.
+During a flush cycle, read and write pointer increments are gated so no entry is consumed or written concurrently.

 ## Paths